woossi0/suite/docs/usermanual/source/installation/war/index.rst

 Separate PostGIS and GeoServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A recommended installation strategy is to ensure PostGIS and GeoServer are not installed on the same server.
 This is primarily for security reasons, to prevent PostGIS from being accessed via the web.
-Give that PostGIS is a separate installation in the Production WARs, this configuration is straightforward to implement.
+Give that PostGIS is a separate installation the WAR bundle, this configuration is straightforward to implement.